alopezrivera/mpl_plotter/README.md

 There's three ways to use MPL Plotter:
 - Calls to the 2D and 3D plotting classes.
 - Using presets, either those shipped with the library, or custom ones.
-- Using the "decorator" <i>custom_canvas</i> class.
-This class won't plot anything, but rather allow you to create a customized canvas on which to plot using Matplotlib
+- Calling the "decorator" `custom_canvas` class.
+This class won't plot anything, but rather allow you to create a customized canvas on which to plot using Matplotlib.

 The first will be covered in Sections 3, 4 and 5.
 The latter, in Section 6.